 Taylor standardized tools and couplings, the cost system, and several other items.
-Thus, efforts made to provide a standardized working environment with methods of production to the workers.
-Standardization technique helps to reduce the spoilage and wastage of the materials, improve the quality of work and thereby reduce the cost of production.
+Thus, efforts are made to provide a standardized working environment with methods of production to the workers.
+Standardization techniques help to reduce the spoilage and wastage of the materials, improve the quality of work and thereby reduce the cost of production.
 This technique is also effective for improving fatigue among the workers.

 3. Scientific Task Setting:

 This is essential to set a standard task which an average worker will do during a working day.
 Taylor called it a fair day’s work.
 He put together the need for fixing a fair day’s work as this will prevent the workers from doing work that is much below their capacity.

 4. Scientific Setting of Wage Rates: